KenHo95/ToiletGoWhere/README.md

 ## 📚 What we learnt

 - To build a React app with functional components.
+- To use Material UI to build the UI Components of the app.
+- To leverage Google Maps and Places API to provide real-time navigational features and location suggestions to users.
 - To apply React Router, enabling client-side routing.
 We used the useParams function to allow WebPage information to persist after user refreshes the page.
-- To leverage Google Maps and Places API to provide real-time navigational features and location suggestions to users.
-- To use Firebase products such as Realtime Database and Storage to build the backend, Firebase Authentication to provide user identity for our app, and Firebase Hosting to host this app.
-- To use Material UI's components to build the app.
-We used icons to further highlight what each of our app components does or shows.
 - To leverage third-party libraries like Geolib to perform geospatial computation.
 We used Geolib's orderByDistance function to sort the nearest toilets to the user's or searched location by coordinates.
+- To use Firebase products such as Realtime Database and Storage to build the backend, Firebase Authentication to provide user identity for our app, and Firebase Hosting to host this app.

 ## 📜 Running in local